Psychologist approved Jeffrey's Epstein's removal from suicide watch

 At the MCC, two jail guards are required to make separate checks on all prisoners every 30 minutes, but that procedure was not followed overnight, a source has told Reuters.

-Epstein was found dead Aug.
-10 in his cell in the Special Housing Unit of the MCC, and an autopsy concluded that he hanged himself.
-The finding triggered investigations by the FBI, the Justice Department’s Office of Inspector General and the U.S. Bureau of Prisons, which runs the detention facility.

-In July, Epstein had been found unconscious on the floor of his jail cell with marks on his neck, and before his suicide in August officials were investigating the incident as a possible suicide or assault.

-U.S. Attorney General William Barr last week ordered the reassignment of the warden in charge of the lower Manhattan detention facility, along with a temporary replacement and the placement of two corrections officers assigned to Epstein’s unit on administrative leave for the duration of the probes.
+U.S. Attorney General William Barr last week ordered the reassignment of the warden in charge of the Lower Manhattan detention facility, along with a temporary replacement and the placement of two corrections officers assigned to Epstein’s unit on administrative leave for the duration of the probes.

 The staff shakeup came hours after President Donald Trump called for a full investigation of the matter.